jhsa26/SurfTomoCNN/README.md

 # SurfTomo_CNN

+Reference: Hu et al., (2019) Using deep learning to derive shear wave velocity models from surface wave dispersion (submitted to SRL)

 This repository is used to store scripts and an example of surface tomography given real data set

+The dataset and scripts are the part of the paper (section 3.1) for the continental China case.

 # Configuration